 Product Testing for Sustainability: Getting Products Right the First Time

-When an idea becomes validated by customers through pre-market concept testing, product testing then helps brands avoid market underperformance driven by quality or fit issues which result in high return rates, as well as potentially costly critical failures that can lead to recalls.
-Shipping goods globally and expends enormous amounts of fuel, and recalling products and product returns has potential significant environmental hazards.
-The increased use of fossil fuels, plastic wrapping, etc. contribute to production and consumption and inevitably, waste.
+When an idea becomes validated by customers through pre-market concept testing, product testing then helps brands avoid market underperformance driven by quality or fit issues.
+These issues generally result in high return rates, as well as potentially costly critical failures that can lead to recalls.
+Shipping goods globally expends enormous amounts of fuel, and recalling products and product returns has potential significant environmental hazards.
+The increased use of fossil fuels, plastic wrapping, etc. contributes to production and consumption and inevitably, waste.

 Product testing has allowed brands to meet customer expectations while becoming more sustainable through product creation.
-A great recent example is the innovative footwear brand Kizik, who saw a 50% decrease in product returns on a key item by using the MESH01 product testing platform.
+A great recent example is the innovative footwear brand Kizik.
+They saw a 50% decrease in product returns on a key item by using the MESH01 product testing platform.

 Further, product testing also gives brands the opportunity to explore different, more sustainable materials, too.
 Through product testing, manufacturers can effectively test how new materials may perform compared to previous ones.
-This can be a great way to hear back from consumers who have been using their products for years and can help inform if a switch to more sustainable materials will still meet customer expectations.
+This can be a great way to hear back from consumers who have been using their products for years.
+It can also help inform if a switch to more sustainable materials will still meet customer expectations.

 A push towards sustainability in the footwear and apparel industry is a push towards a better future for our environment and our favorite products.
 As consumers, our expectations are constantly morphing, and we have a growing desire for fresh new products.
 Through pre-market product testing, manufacturers and product developers can work with consumers to generate the information they need.
 They can now ensure that they are producing the right amount of the right products that are proven to perform.